Frequently Asked Questions

 To get into fat-burning mode quickly, most patients will be advised to limit carbohydrate intake to 30 grams per day or less to achieve nutritional ketosis within a few weeks.
 Some patients may prefer to transition more gradually (> 30 grams) or more quickly (< 30 grams), and patients can work with their care team to determine if adjustments should be made.

-What conditions does Revero treat using a ketogenic diet?
+What conditions does Revero treat using a low-carb diet?

 How does Revero differ from traditional care?